College of Graduate Studies

 Doctoral Degree Programs

-The University only applies a maximum of 15 hours of graduate transfer coursework from a regionally-accredited institution upon the recommendation of the advisory committee, head of the major department and the approval of the Dean of the College of Graduate Studies.
+A maximum of 50% of the required coursework in a doctoral degree program at Tarleton State University may be transferred in from another accredited institution upon the recommendation of the advisory committee, head of the major department, and the approval of the Dean of the College of Graduate Studies.
 This credit may have been counted toward a completed degree.
+Only courses with grades of "B" or higher are eligible for transfer, and all transfer credits must meet Tarleton's program relevancy, academic, and accreditation standards.

 Degree Plan